 by Judge Frank Kundrat

-Judge Frank Kundrat serves in the 7th Judicial District of Minnesota, chambered in St. Cloud.
+Judge Frank Kundrat is a Minnesota District Court judge chambered in St. Cloud.